sophielansweeper/embedded-workflow-builder-docs/docs/connectors/salesforce.md

 Authenticate requests to Salesforce using basic auth.

+If you select Basic Auth, you will need to supply your Salesforce username and a password.
+Depending on your Salesforce setup, your password may have a security token attached to it.
+If security tokens in your Salesforce account are _disabled_, the password you need to supply is simply your Salesforce password.
+If security tokens are _enabled_ in your Salesforce account, then the password you need to enter is the concatenation of your password and your security token.

+For example, if your Salesforce password is `p@$sw0rD` and the security token that Salesforce provides is `ExAmPlE0000000000ExAmPlE`, then you should enter `p@$sw0rDExAmPlE0000000000ExAmPlE` as your password.
+You can manage security tokens by clicking your profile picture on the top-right of _Salesforce_, select **My Settings**, and then open **Personal** -> **Reset My Security Token**.

 | Input     | Comments                                            | Default |
 | --------- | --------------------------------------------------- | ------- |
 | Username  | The username of the Salesforce account              |         |